LiskArchive/lips/proposals/lip-nazar-architecture.md

 #### `publish`

-Used to publish events to the controller bus, which will be delivered to all events subscribers.
+Used to publish events to the controller, which will be delivered to all events subscribers.

 ```js
 channel.publish("chain:newTransaction", transactionObject);